gary149/use-mcp/README.md

 <!-- src/routes/oauth/callback/+page.svelte -->
 <script lang="ts">
   import { onMount } from 'svelte'
-  import { onMcpAuthorization } from 'use-mcp'
+  import { onMcpAuthorization } from '@gary149/use-mcp'
   onMount(() => onMcpAuthorization())
 </script>

 <h1>Authenticating…</h1>
 <p>This window should close automatically.</p>
 ```

+Note: When using HTTP streaming transport across origins, ensure your MCP server CORS configuration allows and exposes the `Mcp-Session-Id` header so the browser can maintain the session.
+If your OAuth callback is hosted on a different origin (e.g., auth subdomain), pass `allowedOrigins: ['https://auth.example.com']` to `createMcp(...)` so the popup callback message is accepted.

 ## API Reference